 The special soul this giant possesses is used to acquire a vast amount of souls or create a great power.

 After entering the memory, we appear before seemingly the same carcass, only now lying upon the disheveled rocky terrain.
-Sunlight shines down from behind the body thanks to the destruction of the surrounding archtrees, giving every indication that we are in the lower world seen in DS1 during or maybe shortly after the Lords’ dragon hunts.
+Sunlight shines down from behind the body thanks to the destruction of the surrounding archtrees, giving every indication of the Lower World seen in DS1 during or shortly after the Lords’ dragon hunts — indeed, one of the ancient dragons who gave the Lords difficulty slaying as a collective would possess a soul equal to that of lesser kings, as illustrated by their shared menu graphic.
 But before we can do anything of significance in this era, we return to the cave beneath Tseldora after robbing the deceased dragon of its soul, thereby guaranteeing it become the cadaver we use to turn back the clock in the first place.
 We are creating closed time loop scenarios similar to how our foray through time is handled in DS1’s Artorias of the Abyss DLC.
 This plot thread is likely a carryover of ideas from an earlier version of the game’s main plot, the details of which remain in the game files as cut dialogue.

 If I cross over to the past with the pendulum, I can possibly even call on his Majesty, whom I don’t know the whereabouts of, and get back to the castle now.